 You should be aware that shipping research materials within the United States and Internationally has become a highly regulated process.

 The shipping of hazardous materials can pose a serious danger to human health, property and the environment if the materials are improperly packaged and labeled and release their contents during transportation.
 For example, an incorrect package can be easily crushed and the containers broken resulting in liquid or solids leaking from the package contaminating handlers and anything in the area.
-The legal, regulatory and clean-up costs can be in tens of thousands of $$.
+The legal, regulatory, and clean-up costs can be in the tens of thousands of $$.
 The US Department of Transportation and the Federal Aviation Administration can and has imposed large fines ($$$$) and possible jail time for persons who knowingly or unknowingly violate these regulations.

 Tufts University does not operate a centralized shipping service on any of its campuses.
 Hence, each employee is responsible for packaging, shipping and documenting hazardous materials shipments.

-The rules for shipping chemicals are complex however the Chemical Safety Program offers a training program for individuals who need to ship chemicals routinely as part of the their job.
+The rules for shipping chemicals are complex; however, the Chemical Safety Program offers a training program for individuals who need to ship chemicals routinely as part of the their job.
 Please see Tufts EHS trainings for “IATA/DOT Regulations for the Shipment of Chemicals, Hazardous Materials and Dangerous Goods Training.”

 All of EHS trainings can be found at:

 International shipping regulations vary widely from country to country.
 Tufts University EHS is not expert in the specific shipping regulations for all foreign countries.
-Also, some goods may require an export license, such as CITES (fish and wildlife) material, some pesticides and materials that are controlled under anti-terrorism and warfare laws.
-The 4 US agencies which may require an import/export permit are: USDA, CDC, Department of Commerce and Fish & Wildlife.
+Also, some goods may require an export license, such as CITES (fish and wildlife) material, some pesticides, and materials that are controlled under anti-terrorism and warfare laws.
+The 4 US agencies which may require an import/export permit are: USDA, CDC, Department of Commerce, and Fish & Wildlife.

 The license/permitting requirements will depend upon the following criteria: